Vibhorgarg01/Flipzone/README.md

 ## Summary
-we have made an eCommerce website like Amazon.
+Have made an eCommerce website like Amazon.